Excel-like Tables for Confluence Data Center

 Guide to Removing Corrupted Attachment Versions in Confluence

-This guide explains how to identify and remove a single corrupted attachment version (without deleting the whole attachment) to restore your Excel-like table’s underlying data on Confluence Data Center.
+Purpose: This guide explains how to identify and remove a single corrupted attachment version (without deleting the whole attachment) to restore your Excel-like table’s underlying data on Confluence Data Center.

 Background